hugokinahan/sei-project-3/README.md

 The most challenging aspect of this group project was the authorisation process, specifically when it came to logging in users.

 As you can see from the code snippet below we had to make checks to ensure that the user entered a valid password.
 I found using descriptive names useful to understand the flow of the loginUser function.
-If the user was successful then using jwt there were issued with a token, the secret and a login expiry time of 7 days.
+If the user was successful, then using jwt they were issued with a token, the secret and a login expiry time of 7 days.

 ```
 async function loginUser(req, res, next) {